amykapernick/blog/site/posts/fixing-spam-on-wordpress.md

 ![](/img/dev/wordpress-forms-spam/akismet_admin.png)

-In the new tab, click **Set Up Your Akismet Account**, then select the plan you want to (if your site is just for personal use, the *Personal* plan should be fine, if your site is for a business then you need to have at least the *Plus* plan.
+In the new tab, click **Set Up Your Akismet Account**, then select the plan you want to (if your site is only for personal use, the *Personal* plan should be fine, if your site is for a business then you need to have at least the *Plus* plan.

 ![](/img/dev/wordpress-forms-spam/akismet_plans.png)